tarcisiosouza/Event-QA/README.md

 ```

 #### Input data
-The input data files are compressed in one file [input.zip](input.zip).
+The input data files are compressed in one file [input.zip](http://eventcqa.l3s.uni-hannover.de/input.zip).
 Extract them to your home folder and
 specify the path in the config.properties file.
 The files are composed of DBpedia predicates and relations, where:

 Name | Description
 :-----|:-------------
 **relations_entities_other_dbo.nq** | list of relations with entities
 **relations_other_dbo.nq** | list of relations with events and entities
 **types_dbpedia.nq** | list of dbpedia properties
+**entities_filter.nq** | list of entities ids with values
+**events_filter.nq** | list of events ids with values

-In the config file, the "max_queries" parameter, which is the maximum number of queries to be obtained.
+In the config file, the "max_queries" parameter is the maximum number of queries to be obtained.
 The parameter "max_relations" is the maximum number of relations from the graph to be used.
-These relations are starting points, from where the algorithm begins to traverse the sub-graphs and generated the queries.
+These relations are starting points, from where the algorithm begins to traverse the sub-graphs and generates the queries.
 The parameter "format" is the output format of the queries.

 #### Generate queries